 If asked, it’s important that you acknowledge challenges you may encounter or an element that you may struggle with; this demonstrates self awareness and your desire to learn and develop skills which will enable you to overcome these challenges.
 Medicine is a challenging career, so your answers to these types of questions should demonstrate your ability to deal with this and emphasise your resilience when faced with difficulties.

 As with your weaknesses, it’s important that you give an honest account of the aspects you may find challenging within healthcare, but ensure that you consider how interviewers will view these and present them in an appropriate way.
 For example, you may share your concerns about delivering bad news, which is an important skill for doctors; however, it’s understandable to be anxious about this when you have limited experience of it.
 You can demonstrate to interviewers how you aim to improve this, through observing others, developing practical skills and gaining experience.
-On the other hand, if you phrase this concern as you’re worried you’ll struggle to communicate with patients, this could be seen as lacking a key skill required for medicine.
+In contrast, if you phrase this concern as being worried you’ll struggle to communicate with patients, this could be seen as lacking a key skill required for medicine.
 Crucially, don’t forget to include how you will deal with possible challenges and develop areas of weakness, in order to support you in your future career.

 If you’re asked more generally about the challenges healthcare professionals face, draw upon your work experience to provide examples that demonstrate these, sharing not only your observations but your reflections in relation to this.
-You’ll find more information relating to this within the ‘work experience’ section.
+You’ll find more information relating to this within the Work Experience section.